 Please read through the following language guidelines and refer to them when speaking or writing about Special Olympics Texas and our athletes.
 Thank you for your cooperation and attention to appropriate terminology; your efforts help us properly educate the public.

-Media requests for a digital EPS, PNG or JPG file of the Special Olympics Texas official logo can be made by contacting the Public Relations Coordinator or the Vice President of Communications.
+Media requests for a digital EPS, PNG or JPG file of the Special Olympics Texas official logo can be made by contacting the Communications Department.
 When making the request please outline in as much detail about the intended use of the logo.

 A person has intellectual disabilities, rather than is mentally retarded; is suffering from, is afflicted with, or is a victim of mental retardation or intellectual disabilities.

 In response to a call from our athletes and the growing social unacceptability of the term “mental retardation” around the world, Special Olympics adopted the term “intellectual disabilities” when referring to the people whom we serve.
 The word “mental” can be confused with the term “mental illness” and the word “retardation” is associated with offensive terms such as “retard” or “retarded.”